The Stalking Horses

 Agent Scully doesn't simply defend her feminist honor against sexist males.
 Her actions support the underlying message of the X-Files that sexual energy in males works badly for women—supports it in a feminist, Catherine McKinnon sort of way.
 The show excels in demonizing the males.

-I wish I could use a stalking-horse to get close to the people who watch shows like this, to find out what they really think about the World around them, and to find out what sort of pleasure, if any, they get out of watching the X-Files.
+I wish I could use a stalking-horse to get close to the people who watch shows like this, to find out what they really think about the World around them, and to find out what sort of pleasure, if any, they get out of watching shows like The X-Files.